ComfyUI-Workflow/awesome-comfyui/README.md

 - [**AIFSH/ComfyUI-AuraSR**](https://github.com/AIFSH/ComfyUI-AuraSR): a node for [a/AuraSR](https://github.com/fal-ai/aura-sr)
 - [**ComfyUI-I2V-Adapter**](https://github.com/AIFSH/ComfyUI-I2V-Adapter): a comfyui custom node for [a/I2V-Adapter](https://github.com/KwaiVGI/I2V-Adapter)
 - [**MBM's Music Visualizer**](https://github.com/Sorcerio/MBM-Music-Visualizer): An image generation based music visualizer integrated into comfyanonymous/ComfyUI as custom nodes.
-- [**ComfyUI-ReLight**](https://github.com/EnragedAntelope/comfyui-relight): Transform your images with cinematic lighting effects in a single click!
-ReLight is a powerful ComfyUI node that adds professional-grade lighting capabilities including multiple light sources, rim lighting, and 3D lighting simulation.
 - [**ComfyUI-decadetw-auto-prompt-llm**](https://github.com/xlinx/ComfyUI-decadetw-auto-prompt-llm): NODES: Auto-LLM-Text-Vision, Auto-LLM-Text, Auto-LLM-Vision
 - [**ComfyUI LivePhoto Creator**](https://github.com/stormcenter/ComfyUI-LivePhotoCreator): A custom node for ComfyUI that allows you to create iPhone-compatible Live Photos from videos.
 This node can convert video sequences into Live Photo format, with the ability to select key frames and customize the output.
 - [**ComfyUI Connection Helper**](https://github.com/ltdrdata/comfyui-connection-helper): This is a helper extension for ComfyUI that assists with node connections.